dpilipovic/flansible/README.md

 User’s can reset the API user’s password, as long as it belong to them, all other operations are done within Admin page.

 Default Admin login is: admin changeme.
-One logged into Admin page you can reset the Admin password.
+Once logged into Admin page you can reset the Admin password.

 Admin interface allows you to delete or edit Api users.